Connect Slack

 Try it

-Mention the cybo and ask it to post to a channel, e.g.
+Mention the cybo and ask it to read a channel, e.g.

 Troubleshooting